reiver/vagrant-golang/README.md

 ```
 git clone https://github.com/reiver/vagrant-golang

-# You're probably goin to want to create your
+# You're probably going to want to create your
 # own git repository.
 So delete the one that
 # came with this.